 Human Connections

 At least one cultivated variety has been developed with larger flowers and taller flowering stalks.
 If you are wanting to grow shooting stars in your garden, please make sure you get them from an ethical nursery that doesn’t dig plants from the wild or buy from any suppliers who do.
+This species can be difficult to transplant, or even to start from seed, anyway.

 The species name, meadia, honors the English physician Richard Mead (1673–1754), who contributed to medical knowledge about transmissible diseases.
-Like other doctors of his time, he was also interested in natural history.
+Like many other doctors of his time, he was also interested in natural history.
 Linnaeus was the botanist who named the plant after him.

 Ecosystem Connections

 The unusual form of the flowers is an adaptation for a special pollination strategy.
 In this case, queen bumblebees (active in spring when this species flowers) cause the flower to release pollen by rapidly vibrating muscles in their thorax.
-This is sometimes called "buzz pollination," and only certain types of bees can pollinate flowers this way.
-Only pollen is collected, because although shooting star flowers are fragrant, they do not produce nectar.
-Apparently, shooting stars are incapable of fertilizing themselves, thus they depend on bees for pollen transport.

 After this plant has flowered and produced seeds, the foliage withers in summer and the plant goes dormant until next spring.